Media Optimization & Cloudimage

 Once the Jahia Cloud team deploys the Cloudimage module on your environment, here are the steps you need to follow:

-• Flush the site cache (from administration panel)
+• Flush the site cache (from the administration panel).

-When running, the URLs of all the live (published) images will be rewritten to be served from the Cloudimage CDN.
-That’s it.
+Once active, the URLs of all live (published) images will be rewritten to be served from the Cloudimage CDN.

 Step 2 - Resizing

-To change the size of the image, you’ll need to add two URL parameters to your JSP or JSX view.
-For instance: photo.jpeg?h=200&w=350.
-More details are available in Cloudimage documentation
+To change the size of the image, add URL parameters to your JSP or JSX view (for example, w and/or h).
+For instance: photo.jpeg?h=200&w=300.
+More details are available in Cloudimage documentation.

-Scaleflex Cloudimage also provides a lot of other transformations to fit, crop fit, add a background, prevent enlargement, keep proportion, flip, rotate, trim, round corners, or remove a background.
-Every detail can be found in the Cloudimage documentation on image operations.
+Scaleflex Cloudimage also provides many other transformations (fit/crop, background, prevent enlargement, keep proportions, flip, rotate, trim, rounded corners, background removal, etc.).
+Details can be found in the Cloudimage documentation on image operations.

-Other advanced features are also available: filters and watermarking.
+Other advanced features are also available such as filters and watermarking.

-While the Cloudimage integration works right out of the box, you can build on top of CloudImage’s features to offer an even more performant experience to your users.
-For instance, here’s how to display a responsive image in your Jahia views, so that no bandwidth goes to waste.
+While the Cloudimage integration works right out of the box, you can build on top of Cloudimage’s features to further improve your website’s performance.
+For instance, here’s how to display a responsive image in your Jahia views so that no bandwidth goes to waste.

 In JSX: